Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-Do you know exactly how your projects are doing right now?
+Do you know exactly how your projects are doing?
 Can you tell which tasks are delayed and which are ahead of schedule?
-Which of your resources are falling behind?
+Which of your resources is falling behind?

 Unless you have a capable project dashboard, you likely answered ‘no’ to all these questions.

-A project dashboard (or any dashboard for that matter) gives you unprecedented visibility into your work.
-Instead of digging through spreadsheets and submenus, a dashboard helps you track your most important metrics, often in real-time.
+A project dashboard (or any dashboard for that matter) is super important in giving you unprecedented visibility into your work.
+Instead of digging through spreadsheets and submenus, a dashboard helps you track your most important metrics easily, often in real time.

 The result?
 Faster decision-making and better insight.

-Creating a project dashboard isn’t easy.
-You have to first identify the right metrics.
-Then you have to combine them in a way that is accurate, relevant, and easy to understand.
+To build a project dashboard, you first identify the right metrics.
+Then, you combine them in a way that is accurate, relevant, and easy to understand.

-I’ll show you what goes into creating a project dashboard in this guide.
-You’ll learn about the core ingredients of a successful dashboard, what metrics to use, and how to bring everything together.
+In this guide, you’ll learn about the core ingredients of a successful dashboard, what metrics to use, and how to bring it all together.

-A dashboard is nothing but a collection of metrics arranged in an easy to grasp, mostly visual manner.
+A good project dashboard includes a collection of metrics arranged in an easy-to-grasp, mostly visual manner.

 Think of it as a project report, but one that is updated either in real-time or at fixed intervals, automatically.